 - Controlled fluency.
 This type of speech therapy teaches you to slow down your speech and learn to notice when you stutter.
-You may speak very slowly and deliberately when beginning this type of speech therapy, but over time, you'll work up to a more natural speech pattern.
+You may speak very slowly and deliberately when beginning this type of speech therapy, but over time, you can work up to a more natural speech pattern.

 - Electronic devices.
-Several electronic devices are available to help people who stutter.
-They use one of a few methods.
-One is called delayed auditory feedback, a method that requires you to slow your speech or the speech will sound distorted through the machine.
-Another method mimics your speech so that it sounds as if you are talking in unison with someone else.
-Some electronic devices are designed to be worn during daily activities.
-For example, some are worn in the ear like a hearing aid.
-Other devices use a headphone connected to a small box that can be carried in a pocket.
+Several electronic devices are available.
+Delayed auditory feedback requires you to slow your speech or the speech will sound distorted through the machine.
+Another method mimics your speech so that it sounds as if you're talking in unison with someone else.
+Some small electronic devices are worn during daily activities.

 - Cognitive behavioral therapy.
 This type of psychological counseling can help you learn to identify and change ways of thinking that might make stuttering worse.
 It can also help you resolve underlying stress, anxiety or self-esteem problems related to stuttering.

 Parental support and involvement is a key part of helping a child cope with stuttering, especially with some methods.
 Follow the guidance of the speech-language pathologist to determine the best approach for your child.

 Treatment for stuttering may be done at home, with a speech-language pathologist or as part of an intensive program.
 The goal is to help you or your child communicate effectively and fully participate in daily activities.